 I have worked in the arts for over 20 years, as a producer, programmer, facilitator, musician, writer, commissioning editor, PR consultant, and occasional theatre-maker, among other things.
 I grew up in Cumbria, in the north of England, but have lived in Scotland for the whole of my adult life.
-I now have two places I call home, Edinburgh and the Isle of Lewis.
+I now have two places I call home, Edinburgh and the Isle of Lewis, where I recently founded a new arts organisation, sruth-mara, with support from Creative Scotland and my local community.

 Launching the tenth Scottish Mental Health Arts and Film Festival, September 2016.
 Photo: Eoin Carey

 While this is my main job (apart from being a parent) I also freelance in various capacities; since 2014 I have worked with Take One Action!, HippFest, Imaginate, Luminate, the Touring Network, Fire Exit, Macrobert Arts Centre, Plutot la Vie, and the Work Room, among others.

 Until the end of 2013 I was group arts editor for the Scotsman and Scotland on Sunday, where I worked for 13 years.
 I was previously arts editor for the Big Issue in Scotland.
 I continue to freelance for Scotsman Publications as Edinburgh festivals editor each summer, running the most comprehensive print coverage of the biggest arts festival in the world, producing the Scotsman Fringe Awards, the biggest awards ceremony at the Edinburgh Fringe, and overseeing the Scotsman’s world famous Fringe First new writing prizes.

 While not doing all this I have released five albums as a musician (two as a member of Swimmer One, three as Seafieldroad), created a series of theatre installations at venues including the Arches and Summerhall, and co-founded and produced a ‘virtual festival’ for Edinburgh called (g)Host City (dreamed up by my wife Laura Cameron-Lewis).
 I was one of the core creative team (with Cora Bissett, David Greig and my Swimmer One bandmates) on award-winning multi-artform project Whatever Gets You Through The Night, and was later part of the creative team on David’s Edinburgh Fringe show and podcast All Back to Bowie’s.

 Whatever Gets You Through The Night curtain call, 2012, with RM Hubbert, Ricky Ross, Withered Hand, and Emma Pollock